DramaShare Ministries

 Winter: Uhhhh . . . (spoken slowly as to a child) . . .
 Christmas.

-Brett: OK so what does Christmas mean?
+Brett: OK, so what does Christmas mean?

 Elliott: Think of the word . . .
 Christ . . mas.

-Hudsin: In my house it’s Chris . . . muss! . . .
+Hudson: In my house it’s Chris . . . muss! . . .
 Tons of food and wrapping paper all over the house.

 Kennedy: Everyone knows what Christmas means. . .
 Christmas is when Jesus was born.